Frank Fools Crow: "We shall never sell our sacred Black Hills."

 On September 10, 1976, Fools Crow delivered a lengthy speech to the Congressional Subcommittee on Interior and Insular Affairs.
 The speech, entitled the Joint Statement of Chief Frank Fools Crow and Frank Kills Enemy on Behalf of the Traditional Lakota Treaty Council Before Honorable Lloyd Meads Sub–Committee on Interior and Insular Affairs, was a plea for the return of the Black Hills to his people.
 Later, the speech was printed up in poster form and widely disseminated over the reservations.
 The full speech can be read here.

 Family and death

 His first wife, Fannie Afraid of Hawk, died in 1954.
 His second wife, Kate, died in October 1988.
-Fools Crow died on November 27, 1989, near Kyle, SD.
+Fools Crow died on November 27, 1989, near Kyle, South Dakota.
 He is believed to have been 99 years old.